byuflowlab/SixDOF.jl/docs/src/guide.md

 ```

-The `PropulsionModel` abstract type must define the following function:
+The `AbstractPropulsionModel` abstract type must define the following function:
 ```@docs
-SixDOF.propulsionforces(model::PropulsionModel, atm::AtmosphereModel, state::SixDOF.State, control::Control, mp::MassProp, ref::Reference)
+SixDOF.propulsionforces(model::AbstractPropulsionModel, atm, state, control, mp, ref)
 ```
-The default implementation of `PropulsionModel` is based on a first-order motor model coupled with a parameterized curve fit of propeller data.
+The default implementation of `AbstractPropulsionModel` is based on a first-order motor model coupled with a parameterized curve fit of propeller data.
 The torque for when the motor and propeller are matched is solved for and then used to compute thrust.
 ```@docs
 MotorPropBatteryDataFit
 ```